Gina Calleja: Career

-Gadsby married Joseph Calleja, a painter and sculptor from Malta, and the pair moved to Canada in 1958.
-She worked as a secondary school teacher in Toronto.
-In 1980 she created the illustrations for Caroline Beech's story, Peas again for lunch.
-Soon after she illustrated two of Frank Etherington's stories, The Spaghetti Word Race and Those Words.
+Calleja worked as a secondary school teacher in Toronto.
+In 1980, she created the illustrations for Caroline Beech's Peas again for lunch.
+Soon after, she illustrated two of Frank Etherington's stories, The Spaghetti Word Race and Those Words.

-Calleja created her first children's book as an author in 1983, entitled Tobo hates purple.
+Calleja created her first children's book as an author in 1983, entitled Tobo Hates Purple.
 She continued to write and illustrate over the next two decades; her most recent book is Great Food for Happy Kids in 2001.